-As a member firm of PwCIL, we are obliged to abide by the common risk and quality standards approved by the organisation.
-These standards are supplemented by local legal requirements and the professional quality standards of Úrad pre dohľad nad výkonom auditu (Audit oversight authority), Slovenská komora audítorov (Slovak Chamber of Auditors) and, where applicable, generally accepted auditing standards in the United States of America or Public Company Accounting Oversight Board standards if we are required to report on an entity from the USA.
+As a member firm of PwC International, we are obliged to abide by the common risk and quality standards approved by the organisation.
+These standards include International Standard on Quality Control (ISQC 1) and are supplemented by local legal requirements and the professional quality standards of Audit oversight authority (Úrad pre dohľad nad výkonom auditu), Slovak Chamber of Auditors (Slovenská komora audítorov) and, where applicable, generally accepted auditing standards in the United States of America or Public Company Accounting Oversight Board standards if we are required to report on an entity from the USA.

-Our detailed quality control procedures are set out in our audit policy manuals.
+Our detailed quality control procedures are set out in our PwC Audit Guide and in PwC Risk Management policies and guidance.

 The following summarises the key policies, attitudes, behaviours and actions which ensure that we maintain a consistently high level of audit quality: